Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/getting-started/download.md

 ## Package managers

 Pull in Boosted's **source files** into nearly any project with some of the most popular package managers.
-No matter the package manager, Bootstrap will **require a Sass compiler and [Autoprefixer](https://github.com/postcss/autoprefixer)** for a setup that matches our official compiled versions.
+No matter the package manager, Boosted will **require a Sass compiler and [Autoprefixer](https://github.com/postcss/autoprefixer)** for a setup that matches our official compiled versions.

 ### npm